A step by step look at the core components of SEO

 Now…it is even easier to do this if your office as listed in Google maps also happens to physically be in that same city/st, but it’s possible to target another city and state using this method.
 It just takes a lot more pages and content emphasis to overcome the lack of a physical location.
 Local businesses will always have an advantage locally.
 That is the nature of SEO and it is good news for local agents.

 What about the agency name?
 Why is it there?
 If your last name is unique, it might be less important to repeat it often.
-Lets say Mike Krzyzewski’s brother is an insurance agent. (‘Coach K’ is the basketball coach for Duke, if you don’t follow college basketball.)
+Lets say Mike Krzyzewski’s brother is an insurance agent. (‘Coach K’ is the former basketball coach for Duke, if you don’t follow college basketball.)
 His brother wouldn’t need to list his agency name in the meta title throughout the site.
 The home page would probably be sufficient since he might be the only agent in the country with that name.
 On the other hand, if the agency name is Smith or Johnson or some other common name, it would be very important.
 The last thing you want is for someone to search for your agency and find someone else’s agency listed above you.

 Ok- what if you aren’t worried about agency specific searches or you already have the agency name in the meta on a bunch of pages and you’re already ranked #1 for your name and trying to boost other terms?
 Here is an example of referencing a high volume term (general liability) and a related term that might be referenced on the same page (contractor insurance).
 Then we’ll add the geo again, but not the name: